 There’s an old chinese proverb “If the old do not leave, how can the new come?”
 Right on.
 Get rid of all the things you no longer wear (have not worn in the past 6 months), need or fit to create space for your new clothes.
 Make it a yearly event.
 Add favourite tunes and a bottle of beer and it’ll be more than bearable – fun, even?

 Be realistic about how much you have and want to spend.
-You don’t need to spend a lot of money to look good or develop your style so if you’re on a tight budget, look out for sales, try markets and second-hand stores (you’re in luck, Aquila is on sale at the moment!)
+You don’t need to spend a lot of money to look good or develop your style so if you’re on a tight budget, look out for sales, try markets and second-hand stores.

 If money is not an issue, invest in quality!
 While it’ll cost you more in the short-term, high quality items will last longer, fit better and you won’t have to shop so often!